Natural solution of SUSY $\mu$ problem from modulus stabilization in modular flavor model: Stabilization of modulus field with nilpotent Goldstino superfield

 \item {\bf Case} $f_0=0$:

-The extrema of the scalar potential are located at the parameter points with $X_{nl}=0$.
-Again, the modulus VEV of the corresponding extrema is the same as the case with only a single $\tau$ modulus field.
+The extrema of the scalar potential are located at parameter points where $X_{nl} = 0$.
+The modulus VEV associated with these extrema is identical to the case involving only a single modulus field $\tau$, which had been extensively studied in previous works~\cite{target:space,NPP:2201.02020,Leedom:2022zdm}.
+It has been demonstrated that the minima of the scalar potential can slightly deviate from the left (right) cusp symmetric point and the boundary when $m \neq 0$ and $n = 0$ for $H(\tau)$, resulting in negative vacuum energy.

 \item {\bf Case} $c_1=0$: